 I love spicy food’s.
 Indian is my first choice, but I also love Cajun!
 As a family we all love Gumbo, but my husband and I love Jambalaya!
 I also like easy to make meals, and this one certainly is!
 It doesn’t get much easier than using a rice cooker for a meal, and the clean up is a breeze!

 Seriously the spicier the better for me, BUT the kiddo’s and husband prefer it to be a little LESS spicy, so if you aren’t a HUGE fan of spicy food just cut the spices back.
 Especially the cayenne pepper.
 For non spicy lovers just cut all the spices in half and they’ll be much happier.

 this spicy dish is easy to make in your rice cooker.

 - 2 1/2 C uncooked short grain rice We like Japanese rice

 - 4 C chicken broth

-Place the butter and veggies in the rice cooker and press cook!
+- Place the butter and onion, pepper and celery in the rice cooker and press cook!

-This is when I add the sliced sausage and let it cook another 5-10 mins.
+This is when I add the sliced sausage and garlic and let it cook another 5-10 mins.

 Now a quick note on the rice.
 If you want to use a different style of rice, like long grain or brown rice, you totally can.
 You juts have to change the measurements a bit.
 Just remember your working with 4 C liquid.
 So for long grain you'd only use around 2 C rice and brown rice a tad bit less I think...